|

 How To Paint Wood Trim

 Today I am sharing how to paint wood trim white with step by step instructions.
-Painting our wood trim in our house white has been on the to-do list for years!
-Painting trim white is the easiest and quickest way to modernize and update a house.
+Painting our wood trim white has been on the to-do list for years!
+Painting trim white is not only an affordable way to update a home, it’s one of the easiest and quickest way to modernize your space.

 dark orange toned stained front door and staircase,